Session Persistence Definition

 How can Avi Networks Help?

 If you’re wondering how to configure session persistence for web applications, Avi Networks presents a simple but powerful load balancing solution that enables session persistence.
-Use Avi Vantage to create persistence profiles for clients, including:
+Use Avi to create persistence profiles for clients, including: